There is still no value in bonds today.

 Even the Federal Reserve, which sets short-term interest rates (theoretically feeding into long-term rates) has a horrible track record of predicting its own actions.
 The “dot plot” below plots the historical predictions for year-end 2017 by sitting fed members and board presidents for the federal funds rate (the short-term rate they directly control).
 The green line is the median of these projections over the last two years, while each dot represents an individual prediction.

 The red line reflects the market’s historical “expectations” as implied by Overnight Index Swaps (OIS).
-Again, this is only a true expectation in a risk free world and either way, the market has also had a lousy track record.
+Again, this is only a true expectation in a risk-neutral world, and either way, the market has also had a lousy track record.